ROBOTIS-GIT/emanual/docs/en/dxl/protocol2.md

   }
   ```

-When changing the direction, the **TXD_SHIFT_REGISTER_EMPTY_BIT** must be checked.
-The following is an example program that sends an Instruction Packet
+Before changing the communication direction, the **TXD_SHIFT_REGISTER_EMPTY_BIT** must be checked to ensure that all data has been transferred.
+The following is an example program that sends an Instruction Packet and waits until communciation has been completed before switching communication directions.

 ```c
 1  DIRECTION_PORT = TX_DIRECTION;